How Can Employers Address Employee Burnout?

 - Resetting Norms Around Work-Life Balance: How can your company help employees reset work-life boundaries?
 Are there policies in place for expectations regarding email response times outside of work hours?
 Set meeting times so employees can plan out their days—and their breaks.

-- Encouraging Paid Time Off: It’s no secret that taking days off to recharge is imperative for employee wellbeing, especially during Q4.
+- Encouraging Paid Time Off: It’s no secret that taking days off to recharge is imperative for employee wellbeing.
 Encourage employees to take advantage of their PTO or adjust policies if they’re not currently supporting your team’s needs.
 It’s also important to monitor and limit overtime so that employees don’t feel pressured to overwork themselves—and eventually experience burnout.